mozaik-association/mozaik/docs/9Mandats-module.md

 These three types of mandates are managed in a similar way.
 Only the data changes.

-Each gatery of mandate give you access to :
+Each gategory of mandate give you access to :

 - The selection comittee
 - The statuts of the mandates